Elshaden/soap2json/README.md

   #### Usage:
-    Just send the request to
+   Just send your request to:

   ```
   http://yourdomain.com/send
   ```